FinalVossler/Root-Front-Host/README.md

 - Fix Heroku problem

 - Create the my team component (with social media links)
-- Develop the name and trait here: https://peterarendt.com/
-- Build the website configuration backend and the configuration page
+- Build the website configuration backend and the configuration page Website title + Website theme + website email (contact form)
 - Build a contact form
 - Ability to delete a post

 - Add a checkbox in page editor for show in header
 - Ability to edit a post
+- Develop the name and trait here: https://peterarendt.com/

 Add post assignment to page for admin